-And in terms of the writing and directing, the show has a kind of exacting, plodding respect for a book which is so full of intelligent imagination that the series can’t help but import some of that to decent effect, even if it sometimes seems to be doing its best to make the intelligent stupid and the nuanced flat.
+And in terms of the writing and directing, the show has a kind of exacting, plodding respect for a book which is so full of intelligent imagination that the series can’t help but import some of that to decent effect, even if it sometimes seems to be doing all it can to achieve the opposite.

-But I think the storytelling is pretty absent on both levels in BBC/HBO’s His Dark Materials.
+But storytelling is pretty absent on both levels in BBC/HBO’s His Dark Materials.

 This section is going to look at the writing.